The Insurance Disputes Law Review: France

 Contractual exclusion: recent application

 In construction insurance, the activity declared to the insurer excludes risks from other undisclosed activities.
 In the important case M C v.
-Mutuelle du Mans IARD the insured builder had contracted an insurance policy hedging the risk concerning only its structure work.
-The builder, Euroconstruction, entered into a contract for the entire construction of a single-family house.
+Mutuelle du Mans IARD the insured builder had contracted an insurance policy hedging the risk concerning only its structural work.26 The builder, Euroconstruction, entered into a contract for the entire construction of a single-family house.
 The Court of Cassation ruled that the damage caused on this site was not covered by the insurance as the activity of building a single-family house was not expressly included in the contract.

 Upon the occurrence of the damage, the insured must put in a claim accurately and faithfully.
 The insurer may exclude coverage because of a false statement of claim.
-To benefit from this exclusion, it was held that it must be provided for in the insurance policy by the insurance company, which must demonstrate the insured's bad faith.
+To benefit from this exclusion, it was held that it must be provided for in the insurance policy by the insurance company, which must demonstrate the insured's bad faith.27

 Conditions of guarantee: the hard hurdle of policyholders

 To limit the coverage, an insurer may also protect itself by setting out conditions precedent in the insurance policy.
 Usually, the policy imposes certain duties on the policyholder, especially the obligation to take preventive measures.
 If the policyholder does not comply, the risk is not covered.
 Contrary to exclusions of guarantee that are easier to defeat, recent insurance litigation has shown that the conditions are very difficult to override, as illustrated in La Riviera v.
-Alpha Insurance.
+Alpha Insurance.28

 In this case, a nightclub owned and operated by La Riviera was ravaged by a fire.
 It appeared that La Riviera, which had entered into a property and casualty insurance contract with Alpha Insurance, did not comply with precautionary measures listed in the contract.
 La Riviera raised plenty of defences to override the conditions precedent of the insurance policy.
 All of them failed.

 First, La Riviera argued that the conditions were so numerous that they contradicted each other.
 According to La Riviera, the guarantee was therefore illusory.
-This head of claim referred to Chronopost, in which the Court of Cassation decided that a contractor cannot limit his or her essential obligation to the point that the obligation is no longer effective.
+This head of claim referred to Chronopost,29 in which the Court of Cassation decided that a contractor cannot limit his or her essential obligation to the point that the obligation is no longer effective.
 Nevertheless, the Court rejected the claim by stating merely that the guarantee was not illusory.

 La Riviera also questioned the appropriateness of the conditions.
 According to La Riviera, the breached preventive measures would not have enabled it to avoid the fire even if they had been taken.
 The Court rejected the argument, standing by a strict application of the clause.

 Finally, La Riviera discussed the nature of the conditions.
 It argued that the condition precedent in fact amounted to an indirect exclusion of guarantee that was to be treated under the aforesaid Article L113-1 of the Insurance Code.
 The claim was rejected on procedural grounds.
 Meanwhile, the substantive issue of qualification is left unresolved.
-As observed by some authors, it could be a valuable defence in future cases.
+As observed by some authors, it could be a valuable defence in future cases.30

 Defences of the insurer against a third party: major change for car insurance